MertAkkad/Movie_Recommender/README.md

 ## Overview
 The Movie Recommender project is a web application designed to help users discover movies based on their text prompts.
-By leveraging advanced natural language processing techniques and efficient similarity search algorithms, the application provides users with relevant movie recommendations.
+By leveraging natural language processing techniques and efficient similarity search algorithms, the application provides users with relevant movie recommendations.
+*** This project is created on linux OS ***

 ## How It Works
 The Movie Recommender operates through the following steps: